Medicaid expansion in New Hampshire

 From October 1, 2013 until mid-April 2014, 7,235 exchange applicants in New Hampshire enrolled in the state’s pre-expansion Medicaid program.
-And from the fall of 2013 to June 2014, total Medicaid enrollment in New Hampshire increased by 10,081 people.
+And from the fall of 2013 to June 2014, total Medicaid enrollment in New Hampshire increased by more than 10,000 people.
 These individuals were already eligible for Medicaid based on the previous guidelines, but didn’t enroll until 2014.

 Based on the expanded eligibility criteria, New Hampshire officials estimated that about 50,000 people would be newly eligible for Medicaid coverage.
-From the fall of 2013 to December 2015, total enrollment in Medicaid/CHIP in New Hampshire increased by 58,876 people —a 46 percent increase.
+From the fall of 2013 to December 2018, total enrollment in Medicaid/CHIP in New Hampshire increased by 53,242 people —a 42 percent increase.
 Not all of the new enrollees were newly eligible, but there’s no doubt that Medicaid expansion has significantly increased the Medicaid-covered population in the state.

-And that in turn has had a significant impact on the uninsured rate.
-In 2013, 13.8 percent of the population was uninsured, according to U.S. Census data.
-That had fallen to 8.7 percent by the first half of 2015 – a 37 percent decrease.
+And that, in turn, has had a significant impact on the uninsured rate.
+In 2013, 10.7 percent of the population was uninsured, according to U.S. Census data.
+That had fallen to 5.8 percent by 2017 — more than a 45 percent decrease.

-Medicaid expansion in New Hampshire was quite contentious, but Governor Maggie Hassan eventually succeeded in her efforts to expand Medicaid to people with incomes up to 138 percent of poverty (133 percent, but with a 5 percent income disregard for people whose incomes are slightly over 133 percent of FPL).
+Medicaid expansion in New Hampshire was quite contentious, but former Governor Maggie Hassan eventually succeeded in her efforts to expand Medicaid — using a privatized approach — to people with incomes up to 138 percent of poverty (133 percent, but with a 5 percent income disregard for people whose incomes are slightly over 133 percent of FPL).

 On March 27, 2014, Gov Hassan signed Senate Bill 413 into law, setting New Hampshire on track to become the 27th state (including DC) to expand Medicaid.